-Southern Squash Casserole is a creamy, classic casserole that tastes great served on your holiday table or as a side dish for fried chicken.
-Made with fresh or frozen yellow squash, this easy casserole can be made year round and requires minimal prep work without any weird ingredients.
+Southern Squash Casserole is a creamy, classic casserole that tastes great when served on your holiday table or as a side dish for chicken.
+Made with fresh or frozen yellow squash, this easy casserole can be made year-round and requires minimal prep work without any weird ingredients.

-While yellow squash has never topped my "favorite veggies" list, this squash casserole is must have on my Thanksgiving and Christmas table.
+While yellow squash has never topped my "favorite veggies" list, this squash casserole is a must-have on my Thanksgiving and Christmas table.

-The cooked squash and onions with the creamy sauce covered in buttery breadcrumbs makes for a satisfying and tasty holiday side.
-Also, I love serving squash casserole with fried chicken.
+The cooked squash and onions with the creamy sauce covered in buttery breadcrumbs make for a satisfying and tasty holiday side.
+Also, I love serving squash casserole with fried or roasted chicken.

 The squash is cooked but not overcooked, the sauce is thick but not too rich, and it's nice and comforting.